Concavity properties of extensions of the parallel volume: Introduction

-for every $\lambda \in [0,1]$ and for every compact subsets $A,B$ of $\mathbb{R}^n$ such that $\mu(A)\mu(B) > 0$.
-From the Brunn-Minkowski inequality (\ref{BM}), the Lebesgue measure is a $\frac{1}{n}$-concave measure.
-Details on $s$-concave measures are given in the next section.
-The case $s=0$ corresponds to the log-concave measures.
+Basic properties of the $s$-concave measures are given in the next section.
+The case $s=0$ corresponds to log-concave measures.
 The most famous example of a log-concave measure is the {\it standard multivariate Gaussian measure}

 where $|\cdot|$ stands for the Euclidean norm.
-These measures have particular interests.
-For example, isoperimetric inequalities have been established for the Gaussian measure $\de \gamma_n$ by Borell in \cite{Borell0} and independently by Sudakov and Cirel'son in \cite{Sudakov}, which states that among sets of given Gauss measure, half-spaces minimize the Gauss surface area.
-Thereafter, Kannan-Lov\'asz-Simonovits in \cite{KLS} formulated their famous conjecture: for the uniform measure on a convex body (which can be extended to arbitrary log-concave measures) half-spaces are {\it nearly} minimizers.
-In dimension $1$, Bobkov (see \cite{Bobkov4} and reference therein) proved that among sets of given measure, half-lines minimize the surface area.
-More recently, a refined statement has been established by Cianchi $et \, al.$ in \cite{Cianchi}: in dimension $n$, a set of given Gauss measure and {\it almost} minimal Gauss surface area is necessarily {\it close} to be a half-space.
-This result has been extended by De Castro in \cite{Castro} for all log-concave probability measures in dimension $1$.
+These measures are of interest.
+For example, isoperimetric inequalities have been established for the Gaussian measure $\gamma_n$ by Borell \cite{Borell0} and independently by Sudakov and Cirel'son \cite{Sudakov}, which state that among sets of given Gauss measure, half-spaces minimize the Gauss surface area (see also \cite{KLS}, \cite{Bobkov4}, \cite{Cianchi}, \cite{Castro}).

-In this paper, we pursue the study of these measures by considering the following problem, which extends Conjecture~\ref{theo:1.1}: \\
+In this paper, we pursue the study of these measures by considering the following problem: \\